kkmarv/IOTA-Digital-Student-ID/docs/backend/rest-api.md

 #### On Success <!-- omit in toc -->

-> The response tells wether the `StudentCredential` is valid.
+> The response tells wether the Presentation is valid.

 ```json
 200 OK